2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 Notes:
 - Use a dedicated AC Infinity account for stability.
 - `pollingInterval` controls how often sensor values refresh (seconds).
+- `exposeSensors` is required so the plugin publishes the humidity sensor Homebridge will read.
 - After saving, restart Homebridge from the UI.

 ## 4. Configure Meross plugin